-Once the sales manager obtains the sales professional's commitment for change, he/she needs to establish a follow-up mechanism to ensure that the coaching suggestions are being successfully adopted by the sales professional.
-In order to encourage follow-up from both sides, managers and sale professionals should work together to create a Personal Development Plan (PDP).
+Once the sales manager obtains the sales professional's commitment to change, he/she needs to establish a follow-up mechanism to ensure that the sales professional is successfully adopting the coaching suggestions.
+To encourage follow-up from both sides, managers and sale professionals should work together to create a Personal Development Plan (PDP).
 The PDP should be developed soon after the coaching session and should summarize strengths and reinforce positive behaviors, highlight 1-2 areas that need development and include an action plan with clear dates.